Kysthos/BitManipulator/README.md

 <a name="BitManipulator+set"></a>

 ### bitManipulator.set(bit, value)
 Sets required bit to a given value.
+Returns nothing.
 Bits are numbered from right to left, starting from 1, so:
 `...100101` will be numbered: `...654321`